A couple enjoying their kaiseki dinner in a traditional Japanese ryokan.

 A gourmet feast is a part of the ryokan experience.

-Another of the favourite reasons why people stay in the ryokan is the gourmet experiences.
+Another of the favourite reasons why people stay in the ryokan is the gourmet experience.

 Ryokans typically serve Japanese haute cuisine, called kaiseki, for dinner and breakfast.